 Looking ahead, it will be interesting to see how Truth Social evolves and whether it can successfully compete with established social media platforms.
 The platform’s success will likely depend on its ability to attract a diverse user base, maintain a robust content moderation system, and navigate the complex landscape of online regulation.

 Overall, Truth Social’s debut on the stock market signifies the continued influence of Donald Trump and the demand for alternative social media platforms.
-While the platform’s future success is uncertain, its entry into the market has undoubtedly sparked discussions about the future of social media and its role in our society.
+While the platform’s future success is uncertain, its entry into the market has undoubtedly sparked discussions regarding the future of social media and its role in our society.